ci4rail/wokwi-hdc2010-chip/README.md

-# Inverter Chip example
+# HDC2010 Chip Model for Wokwi

-Example of a basic custom chip for [Wokwi](https://wokwi.com/).
+See more details in [docs/README.md](docs/README.md).

 The actual source code for the chip lives in [src/main.c](src/main.c), and the pins are described in [chip.json](chip.json).